mickyn0415/sep11-freedom-project/tool/learning-log.md

 with all the steps in learn 2 days ago i createed my first shape

 next step is learn about how to use mouses to control the moving shape in the game

+11/26/23

+on the official website : https://brm.io/matter-js/docs/classes/Mouse.html

+it shows the classes

+`Matter.Mouse.create(element)`  i think in the parethesis the elemnet means the shape that is control for the movement of the mouse

+another method

+`Matter.Mouse.clearSourceEvents(mouse) `

+the first method looks better and more understand able to me